nuxt/docs/en/faq/google-analytics.md

 ---
 title: Google Analytics Integration
-description: How to use Google Analytics?
+description: How to use Google Analytics in my Nuxt.js application?
 ---

 # How to use Google Analytics?